The Statistics Behind Gender-Based Car Insurance Pricing

 - Phone use while driving

-If your data shows you're a safe, low-mileage driver, your premium can drop — regardless of your age or gender.
-Many programs offer discounts of up to 30% for demonstrating safe driving habits.
+If your data shows you're a safe, low-mileage driver, your premium can drop significantly — regardless of your age or gender.
+Programs typically offer signup discounts of 10–15% just for enrolling, with total savings reaching up to 40% for consistently safe drivers.

 Frequently Asked Questions